Learn how to craft advanced animations with InVision Studio.

 Animations vs. Transitions

-As we near the end of our InVision Studio series (minus all the bonus content of course), it’s only right that we have a little chat about the timeline animation features.
+As we near the end of this InVision Studio series (minus all the bonus content of course), it’s only right that we have a little chat about the timeline animation features.

-Animations differ from transitions because transitions refer to the flow of users moving to a new screen, whereas animations happen on the same screen.
+Animations differ from transitions — transitions help users animatedly flow from one screen to the next, whereas animations happen on the same screen.
 However, timeline animations still require two artboards, one that represents the before state (i.e. before interaction), and one that represents the after state (i.e. the result of the interaction).

 As briefly described above, an animation requires both a before and after state, and there’s a fair bit to consider when creating these states.
 The way the mockup is designed right now is actually incorrect, because even though the modal doesn’t appear in the before state, its should still exist as an invisible element.
 Studio can’t determine how to transition the element into view if it doesn’t exist in the before state.